 Things you must do

-If you become pregnant while taking Lorstat, stop taking the medicine and contact your doctor immediately.
+If you become pregnant while taking this medicine, stop taking it and contact your

 Things you must not do

-Do not use Lorstat to treat any other conditions unless your doctor tells you to.
+Do not take LORSTAT to treat any other complaints unless your doctor tells you to.

 Things to be careful of